yifita/3PU/readme.md

 We provide two models trained using each of the above mentioned data.
 Download them [here][pretrained], and unzip them under `model/`.

 ## tensorflow code compile ##
-0. Install cuda, cudnn and nccl if you haven't done so yet.
+0. Install cuda 9.0, cudnn and nccl if you haven't done so yet.
-1. Create conda environment `conda create --name PPU` with the prepared `enviroment.yml`.
+1. Create conda environment `conda env create -f environment.yml`.
 2. Install tensorflow, we use tensorflow 1.11 in this project, but tensorflow >= 1.5 should work.
 3. Compile the custom tensorflow code in `code/tf_ops` by running `./tf_*_compile.sh`.